nspenner/blog/_drafts/easy-website-themes-with-custom-properties.md

 Custom Properties can do a lot of useful things.
 While this article is focused on theme customization, I'd recommend reading [this excellent article](https://www.smashingmagazine.com/2018/05/css-custom-properties-strategy-guide/) by Michael Riethmuller for a more in-depth look at CSS Custom Properties, how to use them, and how they differ from preprocessor variables.

-# Using Custom Properties on a Page

-# Customization Use Cases
+# Theme Customization Use Cases

 ## Implementing Dark Mode